Typical due diligence issues

 Foreign exchange control

 Colombia has a floating exchange regime that operates as part of a wider economic policy targeting inflation.
-The Colombian Central Bank monitors currency flows and purchases foreign currency to ensure stability, but, in general, does not restrict the free-flowing exchange market.
+The Colombian Central Bank monitors currency flows and purchases and sells foreign currency to ensure stability, but, in general, does not restrict the free-flowing exchange market.
 While businesses are not restricted from moving foreign currency into or out of the country in principle, they must comply with the related reporting and regulatory requirements.

 Signing/closing